Johnny456654z/DragonBurn-but-better/README.md

 ### 🔧 What's actually different (and why you'll care)

 - **No kernel driver dependency**
-  - **Old way**: Requires kernel mode driver + mapper setup
+  - **Old way**: Requires sussy kernel mode driver + mapper setup
   - **New way**: Pure user-mode with handle hijacking
-  No more dealing with `DragonBurn-kmd` or kernel mappers.
+  No more dealing with `unknown drivers` or kernel mappers.
 Less setup, less hassle.

 - **Handle hijacking memory access**
-  - **Old way**: DeviceIoControl calls through kernel driver
+  - **Old way**: DeviceIoControl calls through a sussy kernel driver
-  - **New way**: NT API handle hijacking techniques
+  - **New way**: NT API handle hijacking techniques, Different approach, same results.
-  Different approach, same results.
+      - **that method worked on a "esp cheat" for a couple of years with 0 ban reports**

 - **All the same features**
   - ✨ **Aimbot**: Still works if you want it to